Toloka/docs/en/guide/concepts/reviewing-assignments.md

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
 Only the requester can view the reason.

     If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
-The skill value is based on new responses.
+The skill value is based on new responses.||

-- **assign skill from the field** — Save the percentage of Toloker's accepted responses as the [skill](nav.md) value.||
 |#

-## Examples of rules {#examples}
+## Examples {#examples}

 You understand that the Toloker didn't complete your tasks well enough.
 You can block this Toloker's access to tasks that you're going to do yourself.